infiniticio/docs.infinitic.io/src/pages/docs/playbook/workflows.md

 Let's examine its key parts:

 - The `self` property is a reference to the current workflow, allowing the workflow to dispatch methods to itself.
+- The `remoteService` property is a stub of `RemoteService`.

-- The `run` method is the main entry point of the workflow.
-It demonstrates how to dispatch multiple asynchronous tasks and wait for their completion:
+- The `run` method is the main entry point of the workflow, it:

-  - The `remoteServiceRun` method is dispatched asynchronously three times with different parameters.
-  - Each call returns a [Deferred<Void>](/docs/workflows/deferred) object, which represents a future result.
-  - The [`and`](/docs/workflows/deferred#combining-deferred) function combines these deferreds, and [`await()`](/docs/workflows/deferred#waiting-for-completion) is called to wait for all of them to complete.
-  - After all remote methods are completed, it logs "all completed".

-- The `remoteServiceRun` method wraps the call to the actual remote service:

-  - It logs the start of the task.
-  - Creates a new instance of `RemoteService` and calls its `run` method.
+  - dispatches the `remoteServiceFoo` method asynchronously.
+  - calls `RemoteService.bar` synchronously, with a log before and after
-  - Logs the completion of the task.
+  - returns the output of the `RemoteService.bar` call.
+- The `remoteServiceFoo` method, which is asynchronously called:
+  -  calls `RemoteService.bar` synchronously, with a log before and after
+  -  and returns its result (but  one is listening) as the call was asynchronous.

   At last, The `log` method is an utility method to log messages with a timestamp, workflow ID, and method ID.
 It used the Infinitic's [`inline()`](/docs/workflows/inline) function ensuring proper handling of operations with side-effect.

-{% callout %}

-Within the `remoteServiceRun, it's possible to manage errors or add follow-up tasks (like the inlined log tasks above).

-{% /callout %}

 To launch an instance :